Maritime object classification with SAR imagery using quantum kernel methods: Introduction

 \section{Introduction}

 Image processing in the form of detecting and classifying objects is a mainstay of machine learning (ML).
 The first part of this processing, namely detecting objects of interest, is a well-explored problem that has been tackled using a variety of techniques.
 For example, classical approaches such as constant false alarm rate detectors are widely used in the context of radar imagery~\cite{ElDarymli2013Target,Li2024Robust,Wen2024CFAR,Wang2024Novel,Faerch2023Comparison,Xie2022Ship}.
 More recent work, however, has focused on applying deep learning approaches for detection~\cite{Schwegmann2016Deep,Zhang2020,Li2022Deep,Gupta2024Detection}, including with the YOLO framework~\cite{Redmon2016YOLO} and its variants~\cite{Yasir2024YOLO,Wang2024YOLOSAR,Selvam2025YoloSail}.

 The second component of image processing, classification, has likewise been addressed using deep learning methods~\cite{Williams2023Contrastive,Wang2017Classification,Guan2023Fishing,Wang2018Ship}, in addition to other ML approaches such as classical kernel methods~\cite{AlHinai2025Confidence,Lang2017Ship} and ensemble-style combinations of classifiers~\cite{Lang2016Ship,Ji2013Ship,Yan2022Ship}.
 An active open question in the scientific community is whether quantum algorithms can improve on classical ML techniques for such tasks, particularly with datasets where the objects of interest occupy only a small fraction of the total pixel area.

 A pertinent example of this paradigm is the use of satellite-based imaging applied to boat detection and classification.
 Boat detection is of particular interest as illegal, unreported, and unregulated (IUU) fishing poses a significant threat to marine ecosystems and maritime governance worldwide.
-For context, the impacts of IUU fishing are far-reaching, contributing to the degradation of marine conservation efforts outlined in the United Nations Sustainable Development Goals~\cite{Okafor2019Illegal}, and causing substantial economic losses estimated at \$10–25 billion USD annually~\cite{Agnew2009Estimating,Welch2022Hot}.
+For context, the impacts of IUU fishing are far-reaching, contributing to the degradation of marine conservation efforts outlined in the United Nations Sustainable Development Goals~\cite{Okafor2019Illegal}, and causing substantial economic losses estimated at 10–25 billion USD annually~\cite{Agnew2009Estimating,Welch2022Hot}.
 IUU fishing also exacerbates political instabilities by fuelling piracy, which in turn threatens global shipping and international trade~\cite{Desai2021Measuring}.